 This post is sponsored by Lowe’s but as always, all thoughts and opinions are my own.

 Ahhhh we made it!!
-It’s the final week of the One Room Challenge hosted by Calling it Home and we successfully renovated our master en suite in 6 weeks!
+It’s the final week of the One Room Challenge hosted by Calling it Home and we successfully renovated our master en suite in 6 weeks and turned it into the modern vintage bathroom of our dreams!
 I couldn’t be more in love with this room and am DYING to share it with you guys!
 If you want to see where we started and all the progress we made you can follow along from the start: Week 1 :: Week 2 :: Week 3 :: Week 4 :: Week 5.

 Let’s take a quick look down memory lane and what this room used to look like.